-The Fund will invest in mortgages that meet the Mortgage Loan Criteria as stipulated in the Master Investment and Purchase Agreement as described in the prospectus of the Fund.
+The Fund will invest in mortgages that meet the Mortgage Loan Criteria as stipulated in the Master Mortgage Receivables Purchase Agreement as described in the prospectus of the Fund.

-The Fund may contract loans up to a maximum of 5% of the net asset value of the Fund.
-If the limits as described above are exceeded, the manager will strive to bring the Fund's Equity within the limits as soon as possible.
-In this situation, the manager is not obliged to sell any of the Fund's assets.
+The Fund will invest a maximum of 50% of its equity in mortgage debt with NHG (National Mortgage Guarantee).
+The Fund may contract loans up to a maximum equal to 5% of the Fund's equity.
+If the limits described above are exceeded, the manager will strive to bring the Fund's equity within the limits as soon as possible.
+The manager is not obliged to dispose of the Fund's assets in this case.
 The Fund does not make use of securities lending techniques or repurchase agreements to generate additional income for the Fund.
 The Fund does not make use of derivatives.